Kerang Baptist Church and Your Privacy

 Kerang Baptist Church reserves the right to change this policy at any time by notifying users of the existence of a new privacy statement.
 This statement and the policies outlined herein are not intended to and do not create any contractual or other legal rights in or on behalf of any party.

 Access to Your Data:

-Our site provides users the opportunity to contact us via our Contact us page.
+Our site provides users the opportunity to contact us via our Contact us page and online form.

 Should users require access to their data or request deletion of records, the following options are available:

 - send a letter to;